giiska/gulp-assets-version-replace/README.md

 ## Gulp4 Example

-A gulp4 example is here: [gulp-workflow](https://github.com/bammoo/gulp-workflow)
+A gulp4 example of using this plugin is here: [gulp-workflow](https://github.com/bammoo/gulp-workflow/blob/master/h5-app/tasks-for-gulp4/gulpfile.js)

 ## Install